UX and UI Testing: Get and Retain Users With A-Level UX

 What Exactly Are We Looking for With UI Testing?

 UI testing is a rather broad term that includes a variety of visual elements used in the interface of a software product.
-Essentially, User Interface testing checks how the product under testing performs for a real user based on the following criteria:
+Essentially, user interface testing checks how the product under testing performs for a real user based on the following criteria:

 • Ease of use